grafana/grafana/docs/sources/datasources/graphite/query-editor/index.md

 The Grafana query builder does this for you automatically when you select a tag.

+{{% admonition type="note" %}}
-> **Tip:** The regular expression search can be slow on high-cardinality tags, so try to use other tags to reduce the scope first.
+The regular expression search can be slow on high-cardinality tags, so try to use other tags to reduce the scope first.
-> To help reduce the results, start by filtering on a particular name or namespace.
+To help reduce the results, start by filtering on a particular name or namespace.
+{{% /admonition %}}

 ## Nest queries